GroovyRoom/Pet_Haven/README.md

 * User will be able to find local Vet through Google Map.

 > **Surat Perkash**
-> Worked on implementing TradeListFragment which enable user to create, edit, and delete trade post.
-> Also implemented CardView to diplay trade post.

 * All major UI will be implemented.
 * User will be able to send friend request to other user.